danielFarfan18/Turing_Machine/README.md

-# Final_Proyect_Programming
- Marcos Daniel Rodríguez Farfán
+Developed by: Marcos Daniel Rodríguez Farfán
 ## Turing Machine

 A touring machine is defined by the 7 tuple (Q, Sigma, Gamma(Γ), q0, b, F, f).